thesmartaniket/shell-scripting/README.md

 <h1>Shell Scripting</h1>
 A shell script is a computer program designed to be run by a Unix shell, a command-line interpreter.
 The various dialects of shell scripts are considered to be scripting languages.
 Shell scripting is an important part of process automation in Linux.
 Scripting helps you write a sequence of commands in a file and then execute them.
 The default shell for many Linux distros is the GNU Bourne-Again Shell (bash).
 Bash is succeeded by Bourne shell (sh).<br />
 <br />
-Here I will discuss about some basics of shell scripting (sh) with some example scripts.
+Here I will share some basics script programs.

 <h1>File Format</h1>